 Ultimate Fan Guide

 It's another great year to watch Tennessee Titans football!
 If you're a fan of free tickets, tailgates, amateur football analysis and draft recaps, you've come to the right place.
-What's in store for 2017?
+What's in store for the season?
 Can our guys take the next step forward both offensively and defensively?
-Does Marcus Mariota continue to impress and improve?
 Do any draft picks have an instant impact in areas of need?
 It can be tough to imagine what it takes to improve with so many moving parts, but this season in particular seems to have some strong arguments for optimism.
 Let's take a closer look...

-The Tennessee Titans improved from a 3-13 record in 2015 to a 9-7 record in 2016.
-This implies two main points that fans should consider: The difference between Mariota and no Mariota suggests he is the franchise quarterback that many teams are still searching for, and Mike Mularkey seems to understand how all of the pieces and parts of this team can work together.
-The theme of this season is progress, whether that is reflected in the final record or not.
+The Tennessee Titans repeated a 9-7 record in 2017.
+With Mike Vrabel now at the helm, it's clear that leadership believes a shake-up is in order to take the team to the next level.
+The theme of this season is progress.
 Building a team is a multi-year process, and — while short term gains are exciting — the focus should really be on the long-term development in areas of need.

 A Look at Seasons Past